WellthCare

 • Other applicable payroll taxes

 For employers, the cost model gets complicated.
-That "$0 net cost" program might now include a 7.65% employer FICA match on every dollar earned.
-Plus, you're on the hook for calculating, withholding, and remitting these taxes-a payroll headache that many vendors overlook in their sales pitches.
+That “$0 net cost” program now includes a 7.65% employer FICA match on every dollar earned.
+And you're stuck calculating, withholding, and remitting those taxes—a payroll headache most vendors gloss over in their sales pitches.

 Many of these platforms feature integrated stores where employees can spend earned dollars on FSA- or HSA-eligible products.
-This blends two very different worlds:
+This mixes two very different worlds:

 1. Section 125 Cafeteria Plans (FSAs): These rely on employee pre-tax contributions for qualified medical expenses, with strict rules on substantiation and use.